 Reminders for measurements & medication

 The mobile CareClinic health app allows you to set up reminders.
 These can be used to remind you of the test time, insulin administration, other treatments or doctor appointments.
 The application sends push notifications and there is even a snooze feature to help you stay on the right track.

 One can even set up a reminder for logging the blood sugar levels.
 The main advantage is that this application allows one to stay organized and in control of the health status.
 The reminders reduce a lot of the stress associated with checking blood sugar values, logging them, taking treatments or going to the doctor.

 Reports, Charts & Graphs

 The app generates monthly reports based on the information that you enter into the application, monthly reports will be generated.
 These will include details about your blood sugar levels, with charts and graphs showing average values and tendencies.
-These reports can be shared, as said, with the treating physician, being useful for treatments changes or adjustments.
+These reports can be shared, as said, with the treating physician, being useful for treatment changes or adjustments.

 The reports can be exported as PDF documents as well.
 They resemble a traditional logbook or the template you would normally create in an Excel document, containing all your diabetes-related information.

 What are the healthy target ranges?

 According to the American Diabetes Association, the suggested target ranges before a meal are located between 80 and 130 mg/dl.
 The values change one or two hours after the meal has begun, but they should always be under 180 mg/dl.
 These values are for an adult who suffers from diabetes, with no pregnancy present.
 The latter detail is important, as pregnancy can cause blood sugar levels to rise and even gestational diabetes can occur.
 The A1C value should be under 7%.
 In a healthy individual, the normal fasting value should be under 99 mg/dl.

 In determining the blood sugar targets for each individual, the doctor will take into consideration the presence of diabetes, age of the patient, presume life expectancy, associated medical issues (especially cardiovascular disease and obesity).